turtlemonvh/blanket-ui/README.md

     - solarized dark would be good

 - other UI
+    - check that everything renders ok on mobile
     - user should be able to upload files to include in a task run
     - add ability to shut down / restart main server from web ui
     - allow user to view and edit server configuration on UI